 I tell you this, to offer a glimpse into my roots, in order to give you and the American people insight as to how I will perform as CIA Inspector General.
 If I am confirmed, I feel the principles and values instilled in me by my parents-honesty, integrity, patriotism, speaking truth to power, the rule of law and standing firm in one's just convictions-together with my faith, will serve the CIA, the intelligence oversight committees and the American public well.
-It is my belief that those important principles must guide the work of the Inspector General's Office.
+It is my belief that those important principles, together with the dogged pursuit of the truth, must guide the work of the Inspector General's Office.